vanderbilt-redcap/external-module-framework-docs/general.md

 }
 ```

-**Disabling authentication in plugins:** If a plugin page should not enforce REDCap's authentication but instead should be publicly viewable to the web, then in the config.json file you need to 1) **append `?NOAUTH` to the URL in the `links` setting**, and then 2) **add the plugin file name to the `no-auth-pages` setting**, as seen below.
-Once those are set, all URLs built using `getUrl()` will automatically append *NOAUTH* to the plugin URL, and when someone accesses the plugin page, it will know not to enforce authentication because of the *no-auth-pages* setting.
+**Disabling authentication for specific pages:** If a module page should not enforce REDCap's authentication but instead should be publicly viewable to the web, then in the `config.json` file you need to 1) **append `?NOAUTH` to the URL in the `links` setting**, and then 2) **add the file name to the `no-auth-pages` setting**, as seen below.
+Once those are set, all URLs built using `getUrl()` will automatically append *NOAUTH* to the page URL, and when someone accesses the page, it will know not to enforce authentication because of the *no-auth-pages* setting.
 Otherwise, External Modules will enforce REDCap authentication by default.

 ``` json
 {